Peter Pace: Post-military career

 On October 1, 2007, the editors of the National Review encouraged Virginia voters to draft Pace to run in 2008 for the Senate seat to be vacated by retiring Senator John Warner.
 The magazine cited Pace's conservative Catholic beliefs in making its suggestion.

 On April 3, 2008, private equity firm Behrman Capital announced that Pace had joined the firm as an operating partner and been named chairman of the board of Behrman portfolio company, Pelican Products.
 He was also named a director of ILC Industries, Inc., also a Behrman company.

 Pace also currently serves on the Secretary of Defense's Policy Board, and as chairman of the board for Wall Street Warfighters Foundation, an organization founded by principals of Drexel Hamilton that provides training support and job placement services for disabled veterans interested in careers in the financial services industry.

 Pace serves on the board of advisors of the Code of Support Foundation, a nonprofit military service organization.

-During the 2016 United States presidential election, the Trump transition team chaired by New Jersey Governor Chris Christie recommended Pace to be Trump's National Security Advisor.
+During the 2016 United States presidential election, the Trump transition team chaired by New Jersey governor Chris Christie recommended Pace to be Trump's National Security Advisor.

+Since 2017, he has served on the Board of Advisors for Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.

 Pace became chair of the board of trustees for the Naval Institute Foundation on January 31, 2017.
 Founded in 1873, the US Naval Institute provides an independent forum for the Navy, Marine Corps and Coast Guard.